 - Proportionate assessments are undertaken in a way that is most appropriate to each family.

 - People providing care and support are identified and involved in assessments to provide their expertise and knowledge and views of what works and what does not.

 - Risks to carers of sustaining their caring role are always considered.

 - Carers’ willingness to continue caring is always established.

 - Where they wish to have one, carers are provided with an assessment carried out by their local council.
-In such circumstances, the council consider the carers’ eligibility for support in their own right is always considered.
+In such circumstances, the council will consider the carers’ eligibility for support in their own right.

-- At assessment, all of a person’s needs are identified regardless of whether such needs are being met by any carer.
+- At assessment, all of a person’s needs are identified regardless of whether they are being met by any carer.

 - When a child may be a young carer, consideration is always given as to whether to undertake a young carer’s needs assessment under section 17 of the Children Act 1989.

 - Assessments of an adult identify any potential child in need who does not have any caring responsibilities.
 (Adapted from the LGA guidance p.
 4)